A good briefing leads to a better proposal

 Reason and purpose: Why are you organizing this event?
 What do you hope to achieve?
 Be specific: motivating employees, launching a new strategy, thanking customers, celebrating an anniversary.
 The purpose drives the concept.

-Date and location: a specific date or a time frame?
-A preference for a particular region?
-A specific location or open to all options?
-Agencies that know you’re flexible about location can make more creative proposals.
+Date and location: Is there a set date or a specific timeframe?
+Is there a preference for a particular region?
+Will the event be held at your own venue, or are you open to all options?
+Agencies that know you’re flexible about the location can offer more creative proposals.

 Target audience: Who will be attending?
 Employees, customers, business partners, stakeholders, members?
 How many?
 What are their job levels, ages, and backgrounds?
 This will determine the tone, the program, and the budget.